Thousand Island dressing: History

-According to The Oxford Companion to American Food and Drink, the dressing's name comes from the Thousand Islands region, located along the upper St. Lawrence River between the United States and Canada.
-Within that region, one common version of the dressing's origins says that a fishing guide's wife, Sophia LaLonde, made the condiment as part of her husband George's shore dinner.
+The origin of Thousand Island dressing's name is unknown.
+Considerable historic and anecdotal evidence suggest it may hail from the Thousand Islands region along the upper St. Lawrence River between the United States and Canada.
+Within that region, one common version of the dressing's origin maintains that a Clayton, New York, fishing guide's wife, Sophia LaLonde, made the condiment as part of her husband George's shore dinner.
 Often in this version, actress May Irwin requested the recipe after enjoying it.
 Irwin, in turn, gave it to another.
-In another, second version of the story, Thousand Islands summer resident, George Boldt, who built Boldt Castle between 1900 and 1904 and who was proprietor of the Waldorf-Astoria Hotel, instructed the hotel's maître d'hôtel, Oscar Tschirky, to put the dressing on the menu in 1894 after he forgot dressing on salads and improvised with what ingredients were on hand at the time.
-A 1959 National Geographic article states, "Thousand Island Dressing was reportedly developed by Boldt's chef."
-Despite claims that he was involved in the introduction of the salad dressing at the Waldorf, chef Tschirky did not mention the salad dressing in his cookbook that was published during that time period.
+In another version of the story, George Boldt, who summered in the Thousand Islands, built Boldt Castle between 1900 and 1904, and was proprietor of the Waldorf-Astoria Hotel, instructed the hotel's maître d'hôtel, Oscar Tschirky, to put the dressing on the menu in 1894 after he forgot dressing on salads and improvised with ingredients on hand at the time.
+According to a 1959 National Geographic article, "Thousand Island Dressing was reportedly developed by Boldt's chef."
+Despite claims that he was involved in the introduction of the salad dressing at the Waldorf, Tschirky did not mention it in his cookbook published during that period.

 When University of Wisconsin sociologist Michael Bell and his graduate students attempted to determine the origin of Thousand Island dressing in 2010, they found that the story differed among villages and islands in the Thousand Islands region.
 They discovered the existence of a third origin story in which the original recipe was based upon French dressing, which is supported by a recipe published in the 11th edition of The Fannie Farmer Cookbook (1965).
 All the claims appeared to be based upon oral traditions without supporting written records.

 According to Food & Wine magazine, the dressing was a traditional sauce from the late 19th century in the Thousand Islands region.
-The wealthy who visited the region carried bottles of the local sauce back to New York City, such as one variant found in Clayton, New York, called Sophia's Sauce found at a local hotel, Herald Hotel run by innkeeper Sophia Lelonde.
+The wealthy who visited the region carried bottles of it back to New York City, such as one variant served at the Herald Hotel in Clayton, New York, run by innkeeper Sophia Lelonde.

-Some food writers advance the claim that the dressing was invented by chef Theo Rooms of the Blackstone Hotel in Chicago during the same time period.
-The food historians at The Food Timeline point out that the earliest print reference to Thousand Island dressing appeared in 1912, and that recipes for different versions of the dressing begin to appear afterwards throughout the U.S.
+Some food writers claim that Theo Rooms, a chef at the Blackstone Hotel in Chicago, invented the dressing during the same period.
+The earliest known print reference to Thousand Island dressing was in October 1912, when Thousand Island on lettuce was a trendy dish in Kansas City.
+The known earliest recipe was published in another paper in the same city.
+A syndicated column ran on December 26 of that year in Kansas, Louisiana, Mississippi, and Oklahoma papers.
+Other papers ran it in the new year, and alternate recipes followed.